Edit as Table

 Select or type the character that you want to use as a separator for rows.

 Select or type the text that you want to use if a cell contains the

 Add row prefix/suffix

-| Row prefix and suffix are character sequences which in addition to the row separator indicate the beginning and end of a row.
+Click the link and type a row prefix and suffix.
+Prefix and suffix are character sequences which in addition to the row separator indicate the beginning and end of a row.

 Each line in the area under Quotation is a quotation pattern (see Quote values).
 A quotation pattern includes:

-If there is more than one pattern, the first of the patterns is used.
+If there is more than one pattern, the first pattern is used.

 Use , , and to create, delete and reorder the patterns.

-If this checkbox is not selected, the Unicode whitespace characters that precede and follow the value separators are treated as parts of the corresponding values.
-If this checkbox is selected, the corresponding whitespace characters are ignored or removed.
+Ignore or remove whitespace characters.
+If this checkbox is cleared, the whitespace characters are treated as parts of the corresponding values.

 First row is header